SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 29 December, 2024 at 23:34:07
+# Last Refreshed - 30 December, 2024 at 23:34:06
 The Latest Activity was a VirtualRide -

-<b>Zwift - Pacer Group Ride: Tempus Fugit in Watopia with Miguel</b>
+<b>#RaphaFestive500 completeZwift - Group Ride: Rapha Festive 500 with Bernie @ 1.5 W/KG on Makuri 40 in Makuri Islands</b>

-which happened on 29 December, 2024 at 10:51:26
+which happened on 30 December, 2024 at 15:04:47

-Which is 0 years, 0 months, 0 days, 12 hours and 42 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 8 hours and 29 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/13216758953
+You can see it here https://www.strava.com/activities/13224723654

 ## Number of Rides
 How many rides have I done each year?